 Employees are always 100% vested in their own salary-deferral contributions to a retirement plan.
 The same concept applies to SEP and SIMPLE contributions made by an employer.

 What Is Immediate Vesting?

-Approximately 48% of the defined contribution plans administered by the investment management company Vanguard offered immediate vesting for matching contributions, according to a report titled "How America Saves" from Vanguard.
+Approximately 48% of the defined contribution plans administered by the investment management company Vanguard offered immediate vesting for matching contributions in 2020, according to Vanguard's report titled "How America Saves 2021" (20th Edition).
 An employee who is immediately vested in her account balance owns 100% of it from the time employer contributions are made.

 The employer can't take it back for any reason.
 You can make a contribution today, and even if you leave your employer tomorrow, you'll be 100% vested in your contributions and your employer's match.

 Although some employers do offer immediate vesting of their matching contributions, it's just as common that their rules force employees to vest according to a predetermined schedule.
-This prevents employees from quitting on Friday, taking with them the matching contribution money the company paid on Thursday.
+That prevents employees from quitting on Friday, taking with them the matching contribution money the company paid on Thursday.

 The Graded Vesting Schedule

 You vest in your employer’s contributions on certain anniversaries of your employment with a graded vesting schedule, typically becoming 100% vested after five or six years.
 Your schedule might be more generous than this example, but it can't be more stringent, thanks to the Pension Protection Act of 2006: